esper-io/esper-cli/README.md

 version_count     1
 ```

-##### 4. delete
+#### 4. delete
 Delete sub command used to delete application.
-Here, application id (UUID) is required to delete application.
+Here, application id (UUID) is required to delete application and reset active application if it is set as active.
 ```sh
 $ espercli app delete [application-id]
 ```